adept-dm/adept-wiki/Roadmap.md

 **Alpha (0.8)**
 - Feature parity with Ivy and Maven
 - Basic support for Adept in 2 build tools: SBT, Gradle
-- Still changing APIs and meta-data
+- Feature complete, but will still changing APIs and meta-data

 **Beta (0.9)**
 - Stable APIs